jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/examples_index.rst

 Code Examples
 =============

-This chapter includes code examples that demonstrate common Amazon Web Services scenarios using the AWS SDK for PHP.
+This chapter includes code examples that demonstrate common Amazon Web Services scenarios using the |sdk-php|.

 .. toctree::
     :maxdepth: 2